stefandotl/Diploma-Thesis/Source Code/ReadMe.txt

 ####################################

 !Attention!
 This is not the full-version and therefore not working!
-This version is just an overview where not all listed modules are available.
+This is just an overview of the modules, some of them are not available.

 ####################################